Music of Evenkia

 Evenk Autonomous Okrug (or Evenkia) was a federal subject of Russia.
-On January 1, 2007, it was merged into Krasnoyarsk krai.
+On January 1, 2007, it was merged into Krasnoyarsk Krai.

-Oleg Chapogir from Kislokan is regarded as the most renowned composer from Evenkia.
-He has devoted himself to local music and poetry (such as by Nikolai Oyogir and Alitet Nemtushkin), though he was educated at Norilsk Musical College and was part of that school's first class, which graduated in 1974.
+Oleg Chapogir (1952–2010) was a composer from Kislokan in Evenkia.
+He has released eight albums in collaboration with Nikolai Oyogir and Alitet Nemtushkin.
+He published the "Songs of the Taiga Region" collection.
+He has written more than 200 songs.
+He was educated at Norilsk Musical College in Norilsk.

-Though not a native of Evenkia, Nikolai Nikolaevich has also had a profound effect on Evenk music.
-He funded the children's national band Osikta and an influential brass band.
+Though not a native of Evenkia, Nikolai Bilanin has also had a profound effect on Evenk music.
+He founded the children's folk band Osikta and an influential brass band.
 Nikolaevich has also arranged local folklore and worked with Chapogir, Evgeniya Kureiskaya, a popular Evenk singer, and Anatoli Kustov, a composer.